imCodePartnerAB/iVIS/docs/basic_concepts/data_access.rst

 Data Access Layer
 =================

-Data access layer in iVIS implemented using JPA standard (ORM provider Hibernate).
+Data access layer in iVIS is implemented using standard JPA (using Hibernate as ORM provider).

-All tables present as mapping of entities.
+All entities are mapped to the corresponding tables.
+All tables (except authorization ones) have prefix "dbo_" that means "database object".
-Tables have prefix "dbo_" that means database object, Except of authorization tables
+Except of authorization tables
 (it relate with ideological considerations).